Published June 28, 2024

 Flows, Ideation, Wireframing, Prototyping

 For concepts with necessary user and business backing from the concept testing phase, quick ideations and wireframes can be assembled for continuous feedback as designs progress.
-User surveys influence content placement in designs by measuring user expectations and revealing early usability success of key features on the page.
+User surveys influence content placement in designs by measuring user expectations and revealing the early usability success of key features on the page.

 Testing began with a wireframe prototype of Advent’s Audience page, featuring minimal information and no elaborate visuals, as shown in the screenshot below.
 In Helio, participants received click directives—prompts to take action on the page based on their goals.